1878 Atlantic hurricane season: Tropical Storm One

-Parts of Florida first experienced frequent rain, easterly wind, and decreasing atmospheric pressures on July 1, leading the Atlantic hurricane reanalysis project to initiate the track for this storm approximately 280 mi west-northwest of Dry Tortugas, Florida.
-The storm made landfall near Marco Island, Florida, on July 2 with sustained winds of 45 mph (75 km/h); Punta Rassa, Florida, recorded a minimum pressure of 29.77 inHg that afternoon.
-The storm likely briefly weakened to a tropical depression over Florida but emerged into the Atlantic Ocean late on July 2 quickly and regained tropical storm status early on July 3, but was last noted several hours later.
+Parts of Florida first experienced frequent rain, easterly wind, and decreasing atmospheric pressures on July 1, leading the Atlantic hurricane reanalysis project to initiate the track for this storm approximately 280 mi west-northwest of Dry Tortugas.
+The storm made landfall near Marco Island, Florida, on July 2 with sustained winds of 45 mph (75 km/h); Punta Rassa, recorded a minimum pressure of 29.77 inHg that afternoon.
+The storm likely briefly weakened to a tropical depression over Florida before emerging into the Atlantic late on July 2 and quickly regained tropical storm status early on July 3.
+However, the cyclone was last noted several hours later.

 Climate scientist Michael Chenoweth proposed that this system formed over the Straits of Florida and initially moved northwestward, passing through the Florida Keys.
 The storm then turned northeastward and made landfall near Marco Island, but may have dissipated over present-day Palm Beach County instead of emerging into the Atlantic.
 Key West, Florida, registered a wind of 36 mph.
 Rainy weather with frequent easterly gales extended northward through South Carolina.
 On July 3, easterly gales and rainy weather prevailed along the Atlantic coast as far north as Cape Hatteras.
 Smithville, North Carolina, registered a maximum wind of 38 mph from the east.

 Hurricane Two

-With Guadeloupe reporting squalls and falling atmospheric pressures on August 8, the official track begins just east of the Martinique that day.
-The cyclone moved generally westward across the Caribbean Sea and then turned northwestward on August 12 south of Jamaica.
+With Guadeloupe reporting squalls and falling atmospheric pressures on August 8, the official track of this cyclone begins just east of the Martinique that day.
+The system moved generally westward across the Caribbean Sea and then turned northwestward on August 12 south of Jamaica.
 Shortly after crossing the Yucatán Channel and entering the Gulf of Mexico, the storm likely intensified into a hurricane with maximum sustained winds of 80 mph (130 km/h) early on August 15, based on reports from the bark Padang, which wrecked near Sisal, Yucatán.
 The storm moved westward across the Gulf of Mexico, and is estimated to have maintained hurricane status until making landfall in Mexico between La Pesca and Tampico in the state of Tamaulipas on August 18.
 The hurricane rapidly dissipated over Mexico by the next day.

 Chenoweth argued that this storm did not exist until August 14, when it was located over the northwestern Caribbean.
 Additionally, the cyclone moved mostly west-northwest, crossing the northeastern Yucatán Peninsula and later making another landfall near La Pesca, Tamaulipas.
 The storm caused only minimal in the Lesser Antilles, with Guadeloupe experiencing squalls and barometric pressures falling to 1008 mbar.
 Martinique recorded 50.1 mm of precipitation, although this occurred on August 11, making its relation to the cyclone uncertain.
 In Mexico, Campeche observed heavy rainfall, leading to flooding in the city of the same name.
 However, Campeche governor Marcelino Castilla and other officials quickly provided disaster relief.
 Parts of the state of Veracruz reported strong winds, uprooting trees and destroying homes in Tantima, while heavy rains there turned streams into torrents.
 At Ozuluama, high winds severely damaged or destroyed homes and crops, particularly bananas.